yanlong-li/Archeage-Server-emulator/readme.md

 The tables are here: ArcheAge\bin\Debug\sql\*.sql, ArcheAgeLogin\bin\Debug\sql\*.sql

-You can contact us on Discord.
+You can contact us on Discord, for this, take a look at the Wiki.

 ![avatar](/doc/img/Screenshot_1.png)
 ![avatar](/doc/img/Screenshot_9.png)